Political positions of Noam Chomsky: Views and activism opposing the Vietnam War

 Chomsky became one of the most prominent opponents of the Vietnam War in February 1967, with the publication of his essay "The Responsibility of Intellectuals" in the New York Review of Books.

 Allen J. Matusow, "The Vietnam War, the Liberals, and the Overthrow of LBJ" (1984):

-A contemporary reaction came from New York University Professor of Philosophy Emeritus Raziel Abielson:
+A contemporary reaction came from New York University Professor of Philosophy Emeritus Raziel Abelson:

 Chomsky also participated in "resistance" activities, which he described in subsequent essays and letters published in the New York Review of Books: withholding half of his income tax, taking part in the 1967 march on the Pentagon, and spending a night in jail.
 In the spring of 1972, Chomsky testified on the origins of the war before the Senate Foreign Relations Committee, chaired by J. William Fulbright.

 Chomsky's view of the war is different from orthodox anti-war opinion which holds the war as a tragic mistake.
 He argues that the war was a success from the US point of view.
 According to Chomsky's view the main aim of US policy was the destruction of the nationalist movements in the Vietnamese peasantry.
 In particular he argues that US attacks were not a defense of South Vietnam against the North but began directly in the early 1960s (covert US intervention from the 1950s) and at that time were mostly aimed at South Vietnam.
 He agrees with the view of orthodox historians that the US government was concerned about the possibility of a "domino effect" in South-East Asia.
 At this point Chomsky diverts from orthodox opinion – he holds that the US government was not so concerned with the spread of state Communism and authoritarianism but rather of nationalist movements that would not be sufficiently subservient to US economic interests.